EthanChenj/Halo-NLP-System/README.md

 ### Topic Modeling:

 - **Model**: The topic modeling component uses Latent Dirichlet Allocation (LDA) from scikit-learn.
 The ```TopicModeler``` class in ```topic_modeling.py``` is responsible for handling all the operations related to topic modeling, encapsulating this functionality.
-- **LDA**: We use a probabilistic model for discovering underlying topics in a corpus in an unsupervised manner.
+- **Latent Dirichlet Allocation (LDA)**: We use a probabilistic model for discovering underlying topics in a corpus in an unsupervised manner.
-- **TF-IDF**: The input text documents are transformed into a document-term matrix before being fed into the LDA model, representing the importance of each word in each document.
+- **Term Frequency-Inverse Document Frequency (TF-IDF)**: The input text documents are transformed into a document-term matrix before being fed into the LDA model, representing the importance of each word in each document.

 ## Interaction Between Notebooks and Scripts